mazetoken/slp-post-office-server/README.md

 In the wallet go to Tools - Network - Postage, check the box - Enable SLP Postage Protocol (you should see mazepostage server there - click on it ; if you click on fountainhead server you can send Spice and Honk token without BCH fee)

 Choose one wallet address (e.g. at address index 0) and send supported SLP tokens to this address.
 Do not send BCH.
-Wait for at least 1 confirmation
+Wait for confirmation

 Open https://mazepostage.herokuapp.com in a browser (applications on free Heroku plan sleep after 30 minutes, we might need to wake it up ;-)